IgnacyBialobrzewski/haskell-presentation/index.md

     input <- readFile "input.txt" -- these are our values separated with "\n" print $ sumLines 0 (lines input) -- turn the input to lines and sum them
 ```

 ---

+# Closing remarks

+_Haskell stands apart not merely due to its succinct syntax or exceptional speed and portability.
+It distinguishes itself by compelling developers to adopt an unconventional perspective when approaching problems, fostering a profound shift in how we conceive and tackle obstacles in the field of engineering._

+---

+# Learning resources

+-   <a href="http://learnyouahaskell.com/">Learn you a Haskell</a> - Light but rapid introduction to Haskell and the principles of functional programming.
+-   <a href="https://book.realworldhaskell.org/">Real World Haskell</a> - A look into Haskell and the problems involved with developing real software using it.
+-   <a href="https://www.youtube.com/watch?v=Vgu82wiiZ90">Haskell for Imperative Programmers</a> - Easily digestible overview of Haskell in a video form for people used to the imperative paradigm.

+---